 The purpose of the Handbook Committee is to ensure that the Area Service Handbook continues to accurately reflect how business is conducted at the Area.
 The Committee is a biennially convened committee that meets to consider revisions and amendments to the Area Service Handbook.
 The Alternate Delegate chairs the committee.
 The committee meets at the discretion of the Alternate Delegate.
-Members should expect several meetings during the last few months of odd-numbered years.
+Members should expect several meetings beginning in the spring of odd-numbered years.
+The Handbook committee should present any changes that require an Area Assembly action.
 The committee is open to all interested A.A.'s who wish to participate.